otrv4/otrv4-prekey-server/otrv4-prekey-server.md

          the same.
       1. [Validates the Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-client-profile).
       1. [Validates the Prekey Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-prekey-profile).
-      1. Checks that the Prekey Profile is signed by one of the long-term public keys stated in it and in the Client Profile.
+      1. Checks that the Prekey Profile is signed by the long-term public stated in the Client Profile.
       1. Verifies the Prekey Message as stated in the [Prekey Message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message) section.